johnpapwinter/ProductAppSOA/README.md

 # SoaProductApp
-a simple service-oriented architecture ProductApp made with C#
+a simple console service-oriented architecture ProductApp made with C#